Language App

 4

-I marked overlap and then visualized this in a Venn Diagram to identify the similarities and relationships.
+I marked overlap and then visualized the data in a Venn Diagram (similar to mockup below) to identify the similarities and relationships.

 IMAGE: (above) Mockup demonstrates revisiting this data to discover overlaps, seen in the color scheme of the highlighted cards.